 - Anyone who booked the 20% gain in the last month has enjoyed a “sucker’s rally.”
 If you Google this term you will see 500,000 hits, all telling you how stupid you were.

-In this way, the DOW 20k concept – while outlandish to many – is grounded in very simple fundamentals.
-Despite the challenges facing society, people continue to come together to perservere.
+In this way, the DOW 20k concept was grounded in very simple fundamentals.
+Despite the challenges facing society, people continue to come together to persevere.
 It is the goal of business leaders and statesman to avert the worst case scenarios, and more than likely they will.